pxslip/db-studio/docs/guides/headless-cms/build-static-website/nuxt-3.md

 });
 ```

-Ensure your Project URL is correct when initializing the Directus JavaScript SDK.
+Ensure your Project URL is correct when initializing the d9 JavaScript SDK.

 Inside of your `app.vue` entry file, add the following to the bottom to test that your plugin works: